neto15cg/characters/README.md

-# Challenge Login
+# Characters

-- Access the application statement at the [link](https://challenge-login.vercel.app/)
+- Access the application statement at the [link]()

 ## Description

-The challenge is to create a login page using nextjs with the following technologies:
+The challenge is to create a list of characters page using nextjs with the following technologies:

 - Typescript
 - React
 - Hooks
 - NextJS
 - Styled Components
-- Redux & Redux Saga
+- Redux & Redux Thunk
 - Axios

 # Setup